ImageMagick/Usage-Markdown/canvas/index.md

 The above works as uses a '`Dst`' compose method to place the background canvas the operator created in front of the original image.

-If you are just wanting to grab the original images meta-data (such as the comment or label data), but replace the image itself with a specific color and size of canvas image, then "`-extent`" operator (See [Extent, Direct Image Size Adjustment](../crop/#extent)) may be the best solution.
+If you are just wanting to grab the original image's meta-data (such as the comment or label data), but replace the image itself with a specific color and size of canvas image, then "`-extent`" operator (See [Extent, Direct Image Size Adjustment](../crop/#extent)) may be the best solution.
 Color will again come from the "`-background`" setting.

 ~~~